 Here you will find answers to the following questions:

 What is my role on this Conservation & Environment project?

 Volunteers on this project can take part in a wide variety of activities, including:

 - Turtle conservation: The turtle conservation project is based at the El Tortugario Centro Ecológico de Cuyutlan, located next to a lagoon where biodiversity studies are conducted.
 Volunteers will take part in night patrols along a 30 km stretch of beach to identify new turtle nests, collect sea turtle eggs in order to relocate them to a safe place, and keep an eye out for poaching activity.
 You will also collect information about the in situ or poached nests for research and statistical purposes.
 Volunteers will monitor the nests where the relocated eggs have been placed, and once the baby turtles have hatched, help clean the nests and release the hatchlings into the sea.
 Other duties include the cleaning of adult and hatchling sea turtle tanks, the cleaning of adult turtles and generally looking after their well-being - ensuring that they are well fed, unstressed, uninjured and measured and weighed once a month.

-- Assisting at a crocodile park: Volunteers will visit La Colorada Crocodile Center once a week, and help with clean and maintain the pens, as well as help maintain the centre’s facilities.
+- Assisting at a crocodile park: Volunteers will visit La Colorada Crocodile Center, in Cofradia de Morelos, once a week, and help to clean and maintain the pens, and the centre’s facilities.
 You will also be involved in taking biometric data and marking the crocodiles in nearby lagoons.